Blog Layout

 Market knowledge: Researching your local real estate market and the seller’s priorities is essential when negotiating.
 When you know the market and the seller well, you can negotiate a deal that works well for all parties.

-Offer Structures: Offering to pay with a combination of cash and financing is an excellent way to get the best possible deal on an investment property.
+Offer Structures: Offering to pay with a combination of cash and financing or even crowdfunding, is an excellent way to get the best possible deal on an investment property.

 a pair of brown plastic reading glasses sit on top of a plain white desktop calendar with black text